What is Separation Anxiety?

 The good news is that this can be helped by creating a balanced relationship with a fulfilled dog.
 Dogs who follow and get their minds and bodies fullfilled on a daily basis never have a problem when their owners leave.

 Since the trigger of the behavior is being separated from the human, most people tend to think the behavior is about the dog feeling sad, lonely or missing the human in a terrible way.
-Don't get me wrong, dogs do get lonely and certain vocal sounds our dogs make are about them wanting to be with us but dogs experiencing lonliness tend to have mild symptoms (usually vocal) and ignoring them, exercsing them a bit more or redirecting them with a bone when you leave usually fixes the problem.
+Don't get me wrong, dogs do get lonely and certain vocal sounds are about them wanting to be with us, but dogs experiencing lonliness tend to have mild symptoms (usually vocal) and ignoring them, exercsing them a bit more or redirecting them with a bone when you leave usually fixes the problem.